oie-mines-paristech/lca_algebraic/doc/source/api/units.md

 from lca_algebraic import unit_registry as u
 import lca_algebraic as agb

-# The unit of eletricity is kilowatthour
+# The unit of electricity is kilowatthour
 electricity = agb.findTechAct(...)

 act1 = agb.newActivity(